weewx/weewx/docs/series_tags.md

 common example: you wish to create a JSON structure with the minimum and maximum temperature for each day in a month.

-Creating separate series of minimums and maximums is easy enough:
+Creating separate series of minimums and maximums is easy enough,

 ```
 $month.outTemp.series(aggregate_type='min', aggregate_interval='day').json